Colchic Rainforests and Wetlands, Georgia

 The property represents a distinctive area of outstanding biodiversity within the wider Caucasus Global Biodiversity Hotspot, where a rich flora and fauna adapted to warm-temperate and extremely humid climate is concentrated.

 It belongs to one of the two most important refuge areas of Arcto-Tertiary geoflora in western Eurasia.
-The property is characterized by a high level of floral and faunal diversity with significant numbers of globally threatened species and relict species, which survived the glacial cycles of the Tertiary.
+The property is characterised by a high level of floral and faunal diversity with significant numbers of globally threatened species and relict species, which survived the glacial cycles of the Tertiary.

 National Parks of Georgia (2021) by Colchic Rainforests and WetlandsUNESCO World Heritage